Intuitively, the answer is yes. But, times change and traditional isn't always the ideal guide for what's best.

 Where does Dragon Gym fit into all of this?

 You can see, that we're an advocate of chores for all ages of kids.
 But, "chores" are just a tool to reinforce something more fundamental.

-With martial arts training, and especially martial arts training for children, we're looking to build skills and qualities that will last a lifetime.
+With martial arts training and especially martial arts lessons for children, we're looking to build skills and qualities that will last a lifetime.

 We want the kids to develop good habits, and we want them to internalize the process of goal setting, chunking down and achievement.

 We want them to have the confidence to tackle a seemingly daunting task and the coping skills to keep on persevering even when things don't go to plan.